 Time in program is measured from the beginning of the first term of registration for work which is included in the Program of Studies (for example, if a student transfers from a master’s to Ph.D. program, the time in program begins when registration in the master’s program began).
 Any periods of approved leave or suspension are excluded from time in program.

-Thesis-based and project-based students who have reached or will soon reach the time limit of the program without completing program requirements should meet with their supervisor to discuss a plan and timeline for completion, using the “GSR 205: Request for Extension to Time in Program” form.
+Thesis-, dissertation-, and project-based students who will reach the time limit of the program without completing program requirements should meet with their supervisor to discuss a plan and timeline for completion.
 Once a plan has been drafted, it should be distributed to the advisory committee, and an advisory committee meeting should be scheduled to discuss, finalize, and approve the plan.
 The plan must also be approved by the program’s Graduate Chair on behalf of the academic unit.

 Course-based students, as well as project-based students who do not have a supervisor and committee, should meet directly with the Graduate Chair to discuss an extension, prepare a plan and timeline to completion, and submit their request.

-Examples of topics which should be discussed when developing the plan and timeline are:
+Topics which should be discussed and documented in the plan and timeline include:

-- Expectations for working together while on extension, for example:
+- Expectations for working together while on extension, such as: